-Common stock outstanding at December 31, 2022 and 2021 was approximately 412 million and 422 million, respectively.
+Common stock outstanding as of December 31, 2023, 2022, and 2021 was approximately 410 million, 412 million, and 422 million, respectively.

-The 14 million decrease in average shares outstanding (basic) for the year ended December 31, 2022 compared to the year ended December 31, 2021 was primarily due to the 11 million shares repurchased during 2022.
-As average shares outstanding are used in the calculation of both basic and diluted EPS, the full impact of share repurchases is not realized in EPS in the year of repurchase.
+The approximately 4 million decrease in average shares outstanding (basic) for the year ended December 31, 2023 compared to the year ended December 31, 2022 was primarily due to the approximately 5 million shares repurchased during 2023.
+As average shares outstanding are used in the calculation for both basic and diluted EPS, the full impact of share repurchases was not fully realized in EPS in the period of repurchase since share repurchases may occur at varying points during a period.